The purpose of the Reformed Christian Spirituality focus is one of discovering and recovering spiritual formation and practices.

-Such a spirituality within the reformed tradition claims a core identity that deepens worship, prayer, and piety.
+Such a spirituality within the Reformed tradition claims a core identity that deepens worship, prayer, and piety.
 In a culture that seeks spirituality, the emphasis of the focus is both a discovery and recovery process that addresses the pastor as person, the depth and purposefulness of tradition, and the function and place of authority and proclamation.
-Spirituality is a deep hunger in the church and in society, and this focus will seek to offer fresh dialogue for pastoral identity, formation, ecclesiology and leadership.
+Spirituality is a deep hunger in the church and in society, and this focus seeks to offer fresh dialogue for pastoral identity, formation, ecclesiology, and leadership.

 Applications are accepted on a continual basis.
 Apply now to reserve your space in the next group.

-Director, Doctor of Ministry Program
+Introduction to the Doctor of Ministry Degree Program and Pastoral Leadership

 Theology of Church and Ministry and Pastoral Spirituality